This content has been machine translated dynamically.

 Following are the possible values for the threat category:

-SPAM_SOURCES, WINDOWS_EXPLOITS, WEB_ATTACKS, BOTNETS, SCANNERS, DOS, REPUTATION, PHISHING, PROXY, NETWORK, CLOUD_PROVIDERS, MOBILE_THREATS.
+SPAM_SOURCES, WINDOWS_EXPLOITS, WEB_ATTACKS, BOTNETS, SCANNERS, DOS, REPUTATION, PHISHING, PROXY, NETWORK, CLOUD_PROVIDERS, MOBILE_THREATS, TOR_PROXY.

-To use the dataset to create a customized whitelist of addresses to treat as exceptions during IP reputation evaluation:
+To use the dataset to create a customized allow list of addresses to treat as exceptions during IP reputation evaluation:

 General procedure.
 Deploying IP reputation involves the following tasks

 - Verify that the license installed on the Citrix ADC appliance has IP reputation support.
-Platinum and standalone application firewall licenses support the IP reputation feature.
+Premium and standalone application firewall licenses support the IP reputation feature.

 - Enable the IP reputation and application firewall features.

 - Add an application firewall policy using the PI expressions to identify the malicious IP addresses in the IP Reputation database.

 - Bind the application firewall policy to an appropriate bind point.

 - Verify that any request received from a malicious address gets logged in the ns.log file to show that the request was processed as specified in the profile.